ashriva16/Peak_Stress_in_Microstructures/README.md

 This project presents a deep learning approach to predict peak-stress clusters in heterogeneous polycrystalline materials.
 Unlike prior work that focused on overall stress fields, this method targets localized peak-stress regions critical to failure.
 Using a convolutional encoder–decoder network trained on synthetic microstructures and linear elasticity simulations, the model predicts stress fields and identifies peak-stress clusters.
 Evaluation using cosine similarity and geometric comparisons shows high accuracy, especially for higher normalized stress values.

 ![Highlight](highlight.png)

-### ✅ Key Features

-- Rapid identification of optimal deposition parameters
-- Improved consistency and reproducibility of thin film properties
-- Reduced experimental effort

-Our results confirm that Bayesian optimization is a powerful tool for thin film process development, delivering high-performance films with controlled stress and resistance characteristics.

 ---

 ## 🧱 Project Structure